Should I consider some form of life insurance if I already have health insurance?

 - Health Insurance provides cover for medical and hospital expenses.

 - Different types of life insurance provide cover for ongoing financial obligations when an illness or injury occurs i.e. mortgage, credit card debt, funeral costs

-What types of life insurance can be used to cover the costs of illness and jury?
+What types of life insurance can be used to cover the additional costs of illness and injury?

 Types of life insurance to consider:

 - Critical illness or trauma insurance.
-This type of insurance pays out a lump sum in case of develop a serious illness or injury defined by the policy.
+This type of insurance pays out a lump sum incase you develop a serious illness or injury defined by the policy.